 Thailand is the home of many Buddhists, as you can see from the many temples throughout the country.
 You will also see Buddhist monks walking along the road sometimes, especially early in the morning.
 This is normal because they are performing “Tak Bat” for the people as it is very important to their culture.
 This alms-giving ceremony is also performed in many other countries, like Laos, Cambodia, and Myanmar.

 What is Tak Bat?
+Alms Giving Ceremony

-Tak bat is a ritual performed by monks for hundreds of years for spiritual redemption and is a symbiotic relationship between the monks and the Buddhist people.
+“Tak Bat” is the almsgiving ceremony or morning alms ritual performed by monks for hundreds of years for spiritual redemption and is a symbiotic relationship between the monks and the Buddhist people.

-The alms-givers will sit or kneel at the edge of the street while the monk comes to accept the gifts.
-The alms givers will place their items into the bowl and pray while the monk gives a blessing to that person.
+The alms-givers will sit, kneel, or stand in front of the monk at the side of the street while the monk comes to accept the gifts.
+The alms givers will place their items into the monk’s bowl and pray while the monk gives a blessing to that person.

-The act of giving to the monks is called “making merit”, which can be done in various ways in Buddhism, but tak bat is the most common.
-At the temples, Buddhist can also release birds from cages in order to make merit.
-They may also take fish or turtles from the market and release them back into the river at the temple or a park where people cannot fish so they will live free again.
+The act of giving to the monks is called “making merit”, which can be done in various ways in Buddhism, but “Tak Bat” is the most common.
+At temples, Buddhists can also release birds from cages to make merit.
+They may also take fish or turtles from the market and release them back into the river at the temple or a park where people cannot fish, so they will live free again.

 What do you offer to the monks?

-What to do during tak bat
+What to do during tak bat: Dos and Don’ts

-If you want to take a picture, take it from a far enough distance, and do not use a flash.
+- If you want to take a picture, take it from a far enough distance and do not use a flash.
 It breaks the monks’ concentration, detracts, and is disrespectful.

-Do not touch the monks.
-Please do not try to shake their hand or hug them.
+- Do not touch the monks.
+Please do NOT try to shake their hand or hug them.